Loading...

 gzip project.tar

 gzip compresses the tar file and replaces it with project.tar.gz by default.
-This is one of the most common archival formats for transfers.

-ls -l project.tar.gz
+ls -lh project.tar.gz

-Step 4 : Extract the gzip-compressed archive.
+Step 5: Extract the gzip-compressed tar archive.

 Command